 Your existing business plan is wrong.
 Update your business plan every time there’s a change in your business model, regardless of how trivial or major a change it is.

 Launched a new product?
-It's time to make some adjustments in the revenue stream.
+It’s time to make some adjustments to the revenue stream.
 Planning to expand to a new market?
 You might want to take into account the dramatic shift in time and resource allocation.
 Have your competitors changed?
-Perhaps, maybe the first attempt at writing a business plan wasn't as fulfilling.
+Perhaps, maybe the first attempt at writing a business plan wasn’t as fulfilling.

 In this guide, I’m going to talk about five scenarios that call for an update to your business plan.

 You were the only owner of the business when you started out a few months ago.
 At least, your current business plan mentions that.
-Since you finally found someone worthy to do a partnership with or made some tweaks to your team, it's time you update the information under "Team Structure" chapter.
+Since you finally found someone worthy to do a partnership with or made some tweaks to your team, it’s time you update the information under the “Team Structure” chapter.

-Recognize how these new entrants will contribute to the business and spell out how their involvement will impact day to day operations.
+Recognize how these new entrants will contribute to the business and spell out how their involvement will impact day-to-day operations.

 ….and majorly.
 Take into consideration the economic conditions (inflation, recession, unemployment rates) in the new financial period.
-How are they going to impact your business' revenue mode?
-Will it negatively impact the customers' ability to purchase your product?
+How are they going to impact your business’ revenue model?
+Will it negatively impact the customers’ ability to purchase your product?

 It is highly advised to set a specific time at the end of the financial year to update your business plan.
 To ease out the task if can also choose to make the changes quarterly, or monthly, depending on the rate at which your industry changes.

 3. Adapting to New Markets or Market Conditions